Pope Francis at Opening of Abuse Summit: ‘Hear the Cry of the Little Ones’

 He expressed hope that the participants “hear the cry of the little ones who plead for justice,” and that they discuss “in a synodal, frank and in-depth manner” how to “confront this evil afflicting the Church and humanity.”

-The summit begins with participants “armed with faith and a spirit of great parrhesia [frankness], courage and concreteness,” he said, and pointed out that guidelines derived from bishops’ conferences’ contributions will serve as “simple point of departure.”
+The summit begins with participants “armed with faith and a spirit of great parrhesia [frankness], courage and concreteness,” he said, and pointed out that guidelines, or reflection points, derived from bishops’ conferences’ contributions will serve as “simple point of departure” (see full list below).

 The Pope implored the Holy Spirit to help “turn this evil into an opportunity for awareness and purification” and asked the Virgin Mary to “enlighten us as we seek to heal the grave wounds that the scandal of paedophilia has caused, both in the little ones and in believers.”